 High School Video Contest

-High School students demonstrate their creativity while sharing important messages on water quality and conversation through the High School Video Content.
+High School students demonstrate their creativity while sharing important messages on water quality and conservation through the High School Video Contest.

-Ninth, tenth, eleventh and twelfth grade students that attend schools in Bartow, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding and Rockdale counties are invited to participate in the 2016 High School Video Contest.
-Students area asked to create 30-60 second video PSA focused on this year’s topic, “Don’t Blow It!”
+Ninth, tenth, eleventh and twelfth grade students that attend schools in Bartow, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding and Rockdale counties were invited to participate in the 2016 High School Video Contest.
+Students created 30-60 second video PSA focused on the topic, “Don’t Blow It!”

 It may sound unlikely, but plant material can do significant harm to local streams.
 Every day, landscaping activities impact our local rivers, lakes and streams.
 Leaves, sticks, grass clippings, and plant material that enter storm drains from residential yards can contribute to water pollution and street flooding.